Owen Glendower (Owain Glyndwr)

 He went on to serve the English Crown as a soldier against the Scots, and wearing a scarlet flamingo feather as his crest he is said to have bore down on the Scotsmen before him with only the butt of his broken lance!

 He married the daughter of an Anglo-Welsh judge, fathering six sons with remarkable speed, and led a very peaceful life on his pleasant estates.
-It was however, in the late 1390's that the seeds of rebellion were sown, following a series of disagreemnets and disputes with the English Crown and Paliament concerning the loss of lands and honour.
+It was, however, in the late 1390’s that the seeds of rebellion were sown, following a series of disagreements and disputes with the English Crown and Parliament concerning the loss of lands and honour.

 And so in September, 1400, when he was 50, Owen organised a rebellion against the recently usurping English king, Henry IV and claimed the title, Prince of Wales.

-His popularity appears to have soared almost overnight with Welsh students, seeing in him the leader they had long been looking for, abandening their universitity studies to join him.
+His popularity appears to have soared almost overnight with Welsh students, seeing in him the leader they had long been looking for, abandoning their university studies to join him.
 Welsh labourers threw down their hoes and joined the national uprising.
 More importantly for Owen, hundreds of seasoned Welsh archers and soldiers, fresh from campaigns in France and Scotland, left English service to join the rebellion.

 Owen’s forces spread quickly through northeast Wales.
 Ruthin, Denbigh, Rhuddlan, Flint, Hawarden, Holt, Oswestry and Welshpool fell quickly.
 Simultaneously, the Tudor brothers from Anglesey launched a guerrilla war against the English.
 The Tudors were a prominent Anglesey family and cousins of Owen.